magdyksaleh/lazytodo/README.md

 The application edits the file in place and supports both inline and external editing.

+## Search

+Press `/` to enter search, type a query, and the list filters to matching tasks.
+Matches are highlighted and their section headers stay visible.
+Search is a case-sensitive substring match (no regex).
+Press `Esc` to clear search.

 ## Key Bindings
 - `j/k` or arrows: Navigate
 - `Space`/`Enter`: Toggle task completion (works with visual selection)
 - `dd`: Delete current task
 - `u`: Undo (10-level history)
 - `Ctrl+r`: Redo
+- `/`: Search (filters tasks as you type)
 - `e`: Edit current task in external editor (vim or $EDITOR)
 - `i`: Edit current task inline
 - `o/O`: Insert new task below/above